 Travel from the fair city of Dublin to Kilkenny & Cork

 On the morning of the third day, members of the Irish Heritage Group Tour will visit St Finbarr’s Cathedral, a site that has been a place of worship since the 7th century.
 During the Siege of Cork in 1689, the Cathedral came under fire from Elizabeth Fort.
 When the steeple was demolished in 1865, a 24-pound cannonball was discovered, which is now on display.
-Local legend says that if the Angel on the pinnacle of the sanctuary roof ever falls, the world will end.
+Local legend says that the world will end if the Angel on the pinnacle of the sanctuary roof ever falls.

 Blarney Castle Kiss the World Famous Blarney Stone than to Killarney

 Day four, and it is time to put your lip gloss or chapstick on today; this escorted Ireland tour, you travel to Blarney and visit Blarney Castle, home of the legendary Blarney Stone.
 According to legend, anyone who kisses the stone receives the “Gift of the Gab.”
 No mean feat gripping the iron rails, you lean far back and put your head down into the abyss until you can kiss the stone!
 Continue to Killarney with its quaint and colorful streets for some leisure time.
 A vibrant town in the beautiful countryside, Killarney is renowned for its frequent festivals, horse races, songfests, and lake regattas.
 Overnight in Killarney at the Europe Hotel & Resort.
 Enjoy the serenity of Lough Lein and the majesty of McGillycuddy Reeks Mountain at this luxury 5* lake resort hotel, winner of the Irish Hospitality Award.

 Tour World Famous Ring Of Kerry and the Black Mountains